-I was contacted a short time ago by S4Gear, an American company based in Oregon that manufactures a small range of very innovative outdoor products and they wanted me to take a look at and review their take on the binocular harness: The LockDown Optics Deployment System – with a name like that I was very intrigued and thought that it was either going to be nothing more than a fancy named gimmick or something very revolutionary… I eagerly awaited their arrival in the post.
+I was contacted by S4Gear, an American company based in Oregon that manufactures a small range of very innovative outdoor products and they wanted me to take a look at and review their take on the binocular harness: The LockDown Optics Deployment System – with a name like that I was very intrigued and thought that it was either going to be nothing more than a fancy named gimmick or something very revolutionary… I eagerly awaited their arrival in the post.

 LockDown Optics Deployment System?

 Basically the LockDown Optics Deployment System is a type of binocular harness or as some like to call them, binocular suspenders.
 Yet they are like no other bino harness that I had ever seen before and offer a number of key advantages over your standard harness.